 Ukraine-Russia crisis: What to know as diplomacy steps up

-Diplomatic efforts to head off what U.S. officials have warned could be an imminent Russian attack on Ukraine are going into a new round on Monday as Germany’s chancellor heads for Kyiv
+Diplomatic efforts to head off what U.S. officials have warned could be an imminent Russian attack on Ukraine have entered a new round as Germany's chancellor met the Ukrainian president in Kyiv

-BERLIN -- Diplomatic efforts to head off what U.S. officials have warned could be an imminent Russian attack on Ukraine are going into a new round on Monday as Germany's chancellor heads for Kyiv.
+BERLIN -- Diplomatic efforts to head off what U.S. officials have warned could be an imminent Russian attack on Ukraine entered a new round on Monday as Germany's chancellor met the Ukrainian president in Kyiv.

-Over the weekend, some airlines canceled flights to the Ukrainian capital and troops there unloaded new shipments of weapons from NATO members Sunday, as its president sought to project confidence in the face of U.S. warnings of possible invasion within days.
+Britain's prime minister says Europe is “on the edge of a precipice,” citing an American warning that Russia could invade Ukraine in the next 48 hours.
+But he says there's still time for Russian President Vladimir Putin to “step back.”

 As political leaders look for a way to defuse spiraling tensions, Ukraine’s ambassador to Britain clarified comments appearing to suggest that his country could consider dropping its ambition to join NATO to avoid war with Russia.